 A major in communication arts stresses the diversity of human communication.
-Required courses have been selected to give you a foundation in most of the key areas of communication research today, while elective options allow you to focus on specific communication areas, such as mass communication or rhetoric.
+Required courses in speech and media communication education have been selected to give you a foundation in most of the key areas of communication research today, while elective options allow you to focus on specific communication studies, such as mass communication or rhetoric.

 Our campus television station (TV-19) and your campus radio station (WCCR) provide students with hands-on experience in the production of original programming for the college and the community.
 Students can also gain valuable journalistic experience through involvement with our campus newspaper, The Patriot.
 Our classes are small enough to allow you a chance to really get to know your classmates and your teachers.
 Most classes average around 15 students.
 We have a nationally recognized Speech and Debate team (affiliated with the National Speech Fraternity Pi Kappa Delta).

 Through the media communication education secondary certification program, you may attain practical experience for credit through forensics, broadcasting practicum, or professional internships.

 Our students learn about the study of human communication through a diverse series of classes including Interpersonal Communication (arts and/or theory), Introduction to Mass Media, Introduction to Public Speaking, Interviewing, Small Group Communication, Communication Criticism and Communication Theory.
 Students further refine their degree through elective hours in courses such as Introduction to Television Production, Argumentation and Debate, Television Journalism and Film History.

 We also offer an Internship Program which allows students to earn credit for “real life” on-the-job training in radio, TV, public relations, and journalism.